sparrshn24/MemeReviewerDLModel/README.md

 print(classification_report(y_true, y_pred))
 ```

-This README provides an overview of the final results, model selection, test set preparation, predictions, and evaluation metrics for the chosen model.

 Feel free to modify the script according to your dataset and requirements.
 You can experiment with different architectures, hyperparameters, and training configurations to achieve better results.